boostercloud/booster/docs/README.md

 - _&lt;id of the read model&gt;_ is the ID of the specific read model instance you are interested in.
 - _selection_field_list_ is a list with the names of the specific read model fields you want to get as response.

-In the following example we send a query to read a read model named "CartReadModel" whose ID is "demo".
+In the following example we send a query to read a read model named `CartReadModel` whose ID is `demo`.
 We get back its `id` and the list of cart `items` as response.

 ```
 URL: "<httpURL>/graphql"